fatboystring/csv_generator/README.md

 - 0.8.2: Fix regression where form would not instantiate correctly in django admin
 - 0.9.0: Ensure content type options in admin forms are ordered by model name.
 Allow attribute values to be overridden at a global level.
 - 0.9.1: Fix bug where an extra `CsvGeneratorColumn` record was automatically added when editing an existing `CsvGenerator` model instance.
+- 1.0.0: Removed support for older, unsupported versions of django.
+Removed compatibility fixes and add support for django 3.0